hclark2028-dev/technicalwriting.dev/embeddings/arithmetic/index.rst

 Experiments
 -----------

-The word2vec family of models could only generate single-word vectors.
-I.e. each vector represented a single word.
-Nowadays, embedding models support any length of text input, up to the model's maximum input size.
-E.g. a vector might now represent a sentence, or paragraph, or even an entire document.
+word2vec was published in 2013.
+Embedding models have come a long way since then. word2vec models could only operate on single words.
+I.e. a vector always represented a single word.
+Modern embedding models can operate on any text, so long as the text fits in the model's `context window <https://www.ibm.com/think/topics/context-window>_.
+I.e. a vector can now represent a word, paragraph, section, document, set of documents, etc.

-In my experiments I'll be using `EmbeddingGemma`_.
+The following experiments all follow this basic pattern:

+1. Start with the embedding of a full document.

+2. Subtract the embedding of a single word.

+3. Add the embedding of a single word.

+I still don't really grok how it's possible to represent an entire document as a single embedding, let alone adding and subtracting a single-word embedding from a full-document embedding.
+But that will have to be a blog post for another day.

 .. _arithmetic-domain: